sefm-conference/2024/_pages/artifacts.md

 The **.zip** file containing your artifact must consist of the following elements:
 * The **artifact**, i.e., data, software, libraries, scripts, etc. required to replicate the results of your paper.
 Please prepare a **Docker image** or a **Virtual Machine**.
 We recommend to use VirtualBox to save a VM image as an OVA file.
 * A **LICENSE** file that describes the license for your artifact.
 Your license must allow the artifact evaluation committee members to download and evaluate the artifact, e.g., download, use, execute, and modify the artifact for the purpose of artifact evaluation.
 Please refer to typical open-source licenses.
 Artifacts without an open-source license are also accepted, but a license type needs to be specified, allowing the committee to assess the artifact.
 For quick help about possible licenses, visit [https://choosealicense.com/](https://choosealicense.com/).
 * A **README** file that introduces the artifact to the user and guides the user through the replication of your results.
-See the section for README recommendations.
+Consider the section for [README recommendations](#readme-recommendations) for more details.
 If you cannot submit the artifact as requested or encounter any other difficulties in the submission process, please contact the artifact evaluation chair prior to submission.

 ### Checksum instructions